-While Netflix has a ton of competition for great movies in 2021 – HBO Max has an enviable library of terrific films, while Disney Plus is the exclusive home of Star Wars and Marvel – the biggest streaming service in the world spends invests so much in originals that it's still ahead of the curve.
-In this list of the best Netflix movies, we'll pick out numerous favorites of ours for you to add to your watch list.
+While Netflix has a ton of competition for great movies in 2021 – HBO Max has an enviable library of terrific films, while Disney Plus is the exclusive home of Star Wars and Marvel – the biggest streaming service in the world spends invests so much in film that it's still ahead of the curve.
+There really is something to suit everyone, and we've done our best to cover all of the bases and genres below.